Improving Equality, Diversity and Inclusion in Your Workplace

 Utilise accessibility tools

-Accessibility tools are a great all in one feature that can help make your recruitment process more inclusive to those that require basic reasonable adjustments.
+Accessibility tools are a tremendous all-in-one feature that can help make your recruitment process more inclusive to those that require basic reasonable adjustments.
 Fortunately, Tazio offers a variety of accessibility options within its platform thanks to the Recite Me toolbar.
 You can learn more about this toolbar here.

 Utilise gender-neutral language

-When creating your job descriptions and advertisements it's important to consider the use of gender-neutral terms, ensuring that your positions are inclusive to all.
+When creating your job descriptions and advertisements, it's essential to consider using gender-neutral terms, ensuring that your positions are inclusive to all.
 For instance, instead of using words like "salesman" or "chairman," use gender-neutral terms like "sales representative" or "chairperson."

 Providing accessible job application forms

 Your job application forms should be accessible to everyone, regardless of their abilities.
-To ensure that your organisation caters to all candidates, you should consider providing your job applications and descriptions in alternative formats.
-This can include options such audio or large print, or allowing candidates to submit their applications through different channels, such as email or video.
+To ensure your organisation caters to all candidates, consider providing your job applications and descriptions in alternative formats.
+This can include options such as audio or large print or allowing candidates to submit their applications through different channels, such as email or video.

 Offering flexible working arrangements

-If it’s possible, organisations should offer flexible working arrangements, such as part-time or remote working, to accommodate candidates who may have caring responsibilities or disabilities.
-In addition to this, flexible working arrangements can help to attract a wider range of candidates and create a more inclusive workplace.
+If possible, organisations should offer flexible working arrangements, such as part-time or remote working, to accommodate candidates with caring responsibilities or disabilities.
+In addition, flexible working arrangements can attract a broader range of candidates and create a more inclusive workplace.

 Using online assessment centres

-By taking advantage of virtual assessment centres, you can remove a lot of the barriers faced in traditional assessment centre set ups.
+By taking advantage of virtual assessment centres, you can remove many barriers faced in traditional assessment centre setups.
 Firstly, online assessment centres can be accessed remotely, reducing travel costs and time commitments.
 Additionally, they can also be designed to be accessible to everyone, regardless of their abilities.

-By considering the points mentioned above, organisations such as yours can create an inclusive recruitment process.
-It's important to implement as many reasonable adjustments as possible, in turn removing the barriers to application for many candidates.
-By doing so, you'll be able to attract a wider range of talent and create a more diverse workforce.
+Organisations like yours can create an inclusive recruitment process by considering the points mentioned above.
+It's essential to implement as many reasonable adjustments as possible, removing the barriers to application for many candidates.
+By doing so, you'll be able to attract a broader range of talent and create a more diverse workforce.

 Fostering diversity and inclusion in the workplace has many benefits, including increased employee satisfaction and productivity.
 Research has shown that racially diverse teams perform better than non-diverse teams by 35%.
 This is because a diverse workforce brings different ideas and perspectives, resulting in improved creativity and innovation.